 EDGCC 513 (required for the master's degree)

-*Candidates complete a 3-credit, one-summer practicum if they have taught or student taught at the primary grade level.
-Candidates will complete two practica if they have never taught at the primary grade level.
+*Candidates complete a 3-credit, 8-week practicum if they have successfully taught or student taught at the primary grade level.
+Candidates will complete two 8-week practica (16 weeks) if they have never taught at the primary grade level.
+Practica are typically offered in Fall and Spring semesters.